 Some people have asked how to put only the first word into a <SPAN> tag.
 Well, that’s easy too and it’s our third tutorial on how to customize the WordPress widget title.

 Custom WordPress Widget Title – Method 3

-As seen in the image above, our third method demonstrates how to wrap the first word of a WordPress widget title into a <SPAN> tag.
+As seen in the image below, our third method demonstrates how to wrap the first word of a WordPress widget title into a <SPAN> tag.

-To accomplish this customization, you need to add a filter and a custom function into your theme’s functions.php file or functionality plugin.
+To accomplish this customization, you need to filter the widget title with a custom function in your theme’s functions.php file or functionality plugin.
 This can be used for all users of WordPress and those using the Genesis Framework.

 Now go to your widget of choice and simply enter two or more words and the first word will be wrapped in a <SPAN> tag using your style defined in the CSS.

 This method gives you a little more control over the styling of your widget title by allowing you to customize the first word.
 But what if you want to put any HTML you wanted into the widget title?
 Keep reading as method #4 does just that!